 - Give credit.
 Take the blame.

 - Write down your dreams.
 Then write down a plan on how to achieve them.
+Take it out and read it everyday.

 - If you get one thing, pursue your wife every day the same way you did the first day.